 - Arrange the mango slices on top of the syrup.

 Make the Cake Batter

 - This cake can easily be mixed with a fork and a rubber spatula.
-Use an electric mixer if you prefer, being sure not to overmix.
+Use an electric mixer if you prefer, but be sure not to overmix.

 - Beat the yogurt, oil, eggs and vanilla together in a small mixing bowl.
-Or mix it right in your measuring cup if it's big enough.
+Or save using another bowl by mixing the liquids right in your measuring cup.
 Measure the oil first, then add the yogurt, then eggs and vanilla.
-Mixing the wet ingredients in this 4 cup measuring cup to save using another bowl.
+This 4 cup measuring cup has enought space for all of the liquids.

 - Place the flour, sugar, baking powder and salt into a large mixing bowl.
 Mix to combine.